Ryan Nece

-Ryan Clint Nece (born February 24, 1979) is a former American football linebacker who played in the National Football League.
-He was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2002.
-He played college football at UCLA.
+Ryan Clint Nece (born February 24, 1979) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the UCLA Bruins and was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2002.

 Nece is the son of Pro Football Hall of Fame safety Ronnie Lott.

 Nece is a community activist involved in many charities throughout the Tampa Bay area.
 He is on the board of the Tampa Bay Sports Authority and Tampa's Lowry Park Zoo.
 In 2006, he created his own foundation "The Ryan Nece Foundation", funding programs for youth and families.

-He is the co-founder and managing partner at Next Play Capital.
+Nece is also the co-founder and managing partner at Next Legacy Partners, a Fund of funds in Palo Alto, California.

+Early life

+Ryan Clint Nece was born on February 24, 1979, in San Bernardino, California.
+Nece attended Pacific High School (San Bernardino, California), where he claimed prestigious titles of All-City honors and team MVP, while also taking on the role of team captain as both a junior and senior.
+In addition to that, he received all-league honors in basketball and track and field.

 College career

-Nece graduated from the University of California at Los Angeles (UCLA) and was a four-year starter for the Bruins and finished his career with 281 career tackles (173 solo), with 22 tackles for loss and 10 sacks.
+Nece graduated from the University of California, Los Angeles (UCLA) and was a four-year starter for the Bruins and finished his career with 281 career tackles (173 solo), with 22 tackles for loss and 10 sacks.
 He started out in his redshirt year as a safety but converted to linebacker afterwards.
-He was an honorable mention All-Pac-10 selection and Butkus Award semifinalist as a senior at UCLA.
+In just his first year, he secured a first-team Freshman All-American honors.
+The following year, 1999, he finished third on the team with 65 stops.
+In his junior year, despite playing with a shoulder that required surgery, he was selected for the 2000 pre-season Watch List for the Butkus Award.
+In his final year at UCLA, he was awarded an honorable mention for All-Pac-10 selection and Butkus Award semifinalist.

 Professional career

 Tampa Bay Buccaneers

 Nece tore his ACL in his rookie year, ending his season after being a stalwart special teams tackler throughout the season.
 In 2003, Nece moved into the starting spot across star linebacker Derrick Brooks and finished the season with 70 tackles and one interception.

-Nece was released by the Buccaneers during final cuts on August 30, 2008.
+During his time with the Buccaneers, Nece played 101 games, won the Super Bowl XXXVII, and totaled 212 tackles.
+He was released by the Buccaneers during final cuts on August 30, 2008.